KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_upgrading_to_v0_29/01_backwards_compatibility.md

 Following this strategy, backward compatibility on the application side is not strictly necessary.
 We recommend notifying users of web apps that have upgraded to version 3.0 if they try to connect with an older extension, pointing them to the need to upgrade their extension to use this app.

-## Message Translation
+## Message Conversion

 Breaking changes introduced with version 3.0 of the Credential Api exclusively affect selected data types of messages passed between the application backend and extension.
 In the attester (credential issuance) flow the message types `submit-terms` and `request-attestation` have changed.
 In the verifier (presentation exchange) flow the message type `submit-credential` message is affected.

 Version 3.0 extensions can achieve backward compatibility by translating messages received from and sent to the application which implements an earlier version of the specification.
-Below you can find brief descriptions of how these translations can be implemented.
+Below you can find brief descriptions of how these conversions can be implemented.

 <!--TODO: After Sporran release, replace with the following
 Below you can find links to the code examples of how this is achieved in the Sporran extension, but we also provide brief descriptions of how you can implement these steps yourself.